 Breadcrumbing

-A love expert describes breadcrumbing as stringing the other person with flirty messages and hopeful incitements even though you know your intere t is not fully there.
+A love expert describes breadcrumbing as stringing the other person with flirty messages and hopeful incitements even though you know your interest is not fully there.
 The aim is to gain control of the relationship in a way that keeps the other person always available.
-On the side of the recipient, they build their hopes up when the love comes their way and suffer mental health stresses when the partner suddenly turns to the silent treatment.
+On the side of the recipient, they build their hopes up when love comes their way and suffer mental health stresses when the partner suddenly turns to the silent treatment.

 Love-Bombing